 Pretty much essential for vet visits.
 So long as you get a carrier that's big enough for your young cat to grow into, a good carrier can last a lifetime.
 They come in all shapes and sizes to suit all breed types, and all sorts of designs and colours to suit your taste!

 This can vary depending on age, breed type and any health issues.
-If you’re unsure what to feed your cat, your vet will be happy to advise you on the best type of feed and portion sizes for your cat.
+If you're unsure what to feed your kitten, when to switch them from kitten to adult food, or just what to give them altogether, your vet will be happy to advise you on the best type of feed and portion sizes for your cat.

-Your cat will need grooming, its nails will need clipping and their teeth will need cleaning.
+Your cat will need grooming.
+Its nails will need clipping, and its teeth will require cleaning.
 Set yourself up with a basic grooming kit to cover all of these essentials.

 You might also want to factor in the cost of installing a cat flap - ones that read your cat's microchip to keep out unwanted cats cost a bit more.